aredigg/OttoBotCode_GUI_Tutorial/README.md

 ## The tutorial

 I wanted to learn using a GUI library when making simple programs in C++ on my Mac.
-I found these videos on YouTube which was simple, descriptive and easy to follow.
+I found these videos on YouTube which are simple, descriptive and easy to follow.
 But they were for Windows and Visual Code, so I had to adapt a bit.
-Here are the notes I have made, maybe it will be helpful for others.
+Here are the notes I have made, and maybe it will be helpful for others.

 ## How to install wxWidgets on macOS